skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

     $ sky spot cancel -n bert-qa

-Advanced note (spot controller)
+Spot controller [Advanced]
 -------------------------------

-There will be a single spot controller cluster (a small on-demand CPU VM) running in the background to manage all the spot jobs.
+There will be a single spot controller VM (a small on-demand CPU VM) running in the background to manage all the spot jobs.
-It will be autostopped after 30 minutes of inactivity.
-Normally, **no user intervention** is needed.
+It will be autostopped after all spot jobs finished and no new spot job is submitted for 30 minutes.
+Typically **no user intervention** is needed.
-You can find the cluster with :code:`sky status -a`, and refresh the status with :code:`sky status -ar`.
+You can find the controller with :code:`sky status -a`, and refresh the status with :code:`sky status -ar`.

-Although, the cost of the stopped spot controller is negligible (less than $0.1 per day), you can still tear it down manually with
+Although, the cost of the spot controller is negligible (~$0.4/hour when running and less than $0.004/hour when stopped), you can still tear it down manually with
 :code:`sky down -p sky-spot-controller-<hash>`, where the ``<hash>`` can be found in the output of :code:`sky status -a`.

 .. note::